SaraMSchwarz/knit-purl-cli-gem/NOTES.md

 using the three categories mentioned above.

-The idea is that when a user selects for example the sweater category (1), a list of all sweaters should show up with the name, brand and price.
+The idea is that when a user selects for example the sweater category (1), a list of all sweaters should show up with the name and price.